connorkendrick/gezellig-records-website/_posts/albums/2016-09-01-dear-god-bring-the-doom.md

 Gezellig Records is proud to release _Dear God, Bring The Doom_ via cassette for Cassette Store Day 2016.

-First edition limited to run of 100 high-bias chrome tapes
+First edition limited to run of 100 high-bias chrome tapes, includes digital download

 No Men is Pursley, DB, and Eric Hofmeister recorded by Brian Fox (Two States Audio)